 As we wash our hands, We pray, Blessed is the Soul of the Universe, Breathing us in and breathing us out.
-May our breath continue And our health and the health of all Be preserved.
+Be preserved.
 In this time of sickness and fear of sickness.
-Holy Wholeness, We take as much responsibility for this as we can By observing the obligation to wash our hands Thoroughly:
+Holy Wholeness, We take as much responsibility for this as we can...observing the obligation to wash our hands thoroughly: